malkemit/namizun/readme.md

 sudo apt install python3-pip python3-venv redis git -y
 ```

-- 2\) start the redis service
+- Note: Sometimes Redis does not start automatically, start it with the following command

 ```bash
 sudo systemctl start redis.service
 ```

-- 3\) you need to create a directory to clone the project:
+- 2\) you need to create a directory to clone the project:

 ```bash
 mkdir -p /var/www/namizun && cd /var/www/namizun
 ```

-- 4\) Clone the project with Git:
+- 3\) Clone the project with Git:

 ```bash
 git init